Lakr233/GitLab-License-Generator/README.md

 ### **src/scan.features.rb**

+Removed with a script to generate empty json file due to DMCA takedown request.

-Features are extracted from an object filled with constants.
+~~Features are extracted from an object filled with constants.
 The most comprehensive plan for a license is **Ultimate**, but features like Geo Mirroring are not included in any standard plan.
-Therefore, we manually add these features.
+Therefore, we manually add these features.~~

 ## Usage